strap/strap_docsite/static/markdown/home/get-started.md

 ## Documentation

-The Guides section will take you thru:
+The Documentation section will take you thru:
 * auto-checking your development environment and validating dependencies
 * the flow of creating your first Strap Kit application
 * deploying your application to a device